|

 packet buffer.
 Is there a workaround?

-such limitation.
-The application uses a circular buffer for storing
+there is no such limitation.
+The application uses a circular buffer

-captured packets.
-By default, the buffer can contain up to 5,000
+for storing captured packets.
+By default, the buffer can contain up

-maximum buffer size is 20,000 packets (the buffer cannot be
+Settings window.
+The maximum buffer size is 20,000 packets (the

-unlimited for an obvious reason: your computer’s RAM is not
+buffer cannot be unlimited for an obvious reason: your computer’s

-unlimited).
-You can save the contents of the buffer to a file using
+RAM is not unlimited).
+You can save the contents of the buffer to a

-automatic logging will make the application dump all the captured
+tab.
+Such automatic logging will make the application dump all the

-packets to file(s) continuously, and you can set any limit on the
+captured packets to file(s) continuously, and you can set any limit

 Q. My